xdobry/tcpOverWinDefauftProxy/README.md

 tclproxy myhost.com 22 2222

 This will open local port on 2222 and forward all incomming connections to myhost.com:22 over the http proxy.
 It uses the proxy Socket forwaring by using CONNECT request.
 After it you are ready to use your tunnel by your program.
-For example ssh (it will connect the myhost on 22 by using the http proxy as tunnel).
+For example ssh (it will connect the myhost on 22 by using the http proxy as tunnel.
+You need to connecto to 2222 on localhost 127.0.0.1).

 ssh -p 2222 127.0.0.1